KansasCityWomeninTechnology/cocktails-worksheets/docs/html/3-tag-attributes/README.md

 Our web page is coming together.
 But web pages have images, and links.
 All these HTML elements use **attributes** for extra metadata it needs to work.

-We'll add an image, links to practice using attributes.
+We’ll add an image and links to practice using attributes.

 # Find and download a fun and exciting image